hernanal/tweet-feed/README.md

 ## Introduction

-This is a development application allows users to search for tweets based on keyword and filter the results based on a selected hashtag.
+This is a development application that allows users to search for tweets based on keyword and filter the results based on a selected hashtag.
 The application makes use of React.js, Redux.js, TypeScript, and Express.js to build the reverse proxy server to communicate with the Twitter API.

 ## Getting Started